awsdocs/aws-panorama-developer-guide/docs-source/panorama-troubleshooting.md

 **Source:** AWS Panorama service

 Each time you deploy a change to an application, you register a *patch version* that represents the package manifest and asset files for each package that it uses\.
 Use the [cleanup patches script](panorama-samples.md#samples-scripts) to deregister unused patch versions\.

+## Camera streams<a name="troubleshooting-camera"></a>

+**Error:** *liveMedia0: Failed to get SDP description: Connection to server failed: Connection timed out \(\-115\)*

+**Source:** Camera node log

+The appliance can't connect to the application's camera stream\.
+When this happens, the video output is blank or freezes on the last processed frame while the application waits for a frame of video from the AWS Panorama Application SDK\.
+The appliance software attempts to connect to the camera stream and logs timeout errors in the camera node log\.
+Verify that your camera stream URL is correct and that RTSP traffic is routable between the camera and appliance within your network\.
+For more information, see [Connecting the AWS Panorama Appliance to your network](appliance-network.md)\.

+**Error:** *ERROR finalizeInterface\(35\) Camera credential fetching for port \[username\] failed*

+**Source:** OCC log

+The AWS Secrets Manager secret with the camera stream's credentials can't be found\.
+Delete the camera stream and recreate it\.